iTwin/imodel-native/iModelCore/ECPresentation/README.md

 - `bb re -s imodeljsmakepackages` builds the imodeljs-native addon and all its dependencies, including our library.
 Use when building addon for the first time.

 - `bb re ecpresentation-library` builds just our library.
 Use after making source code changes to our library.

   - When building for native tests, using this command to rebuild the library is enough when only source (\*.cpp) files are changed.
-When there are changes in headers (\*.h) included in the tests, it's recommended to also remove `{platform out root}/build/ECPresentation/UnitTests-NonPublished` and rebuild the tests.
+When there are changes in headers (\*.h) included in the tests, it's recommended to also remove `{imodel-native}/out/{platform}/build/ECPresentation/UnitTests-NonPublished` and rebuild the tests.

-  - When build for native addon, the following are necessary to re-create the addon package:
+  - When building for native addon, the following are necessary to re-create the addon package:
     ```
     bb re -c imodeljsmakepackages
     bb re iModelJsNative-Dynamic iModelJsMakePackages iModelJsApiDeclarations
     ```

+    **Note:** The locally built addon can be linked into local itwinjs-core repo by running the `{imodel-native}/src/imodel-native/iModelJsNodeAddon/linknativeplatform.bat` script.
+The script has to be run only once and doesn't need to be run again after rebuilding the addon.

 - It's recommended to use "Rebuild" command on a test project after making test changes to rebuild the tests.